Millions from BMW and Microsoft Race Of Artificial Intelligence

-This year, Graphcore has already raised $ 200 million from investors, including the giants Microsoft and BMW.
+This year, Graphcore has already raised $ 200 million from investors, including the giants BMW and Microsoft race of Artificial Intelligence.
 This business is tentatively estimated at $ 1.7 billion.
 Such major market players as Dell, Atomico, Samsung, Sofina, Amadeus Capital, Sequoia Capital and Draper Esprit took part in the new round of financing this company.

 Last year, Graphcore attracted funding in the amount of $ 30 million, which was attended by the project on artificial intelligence DeepMind from Google in the person of Executive Director Demis Hassabis.

 Also such IC chips in the world are developing well-known companies in this field as Nvidia, Qualcomm and Huawei.
 Internet giant Google is also leading the development of its own specialized chips for artificial intelligence.
 These giants have every opportunity to invest large resources in the development of this topic, so Bristol startup will face a tense race for leadership in the field of artificial intelligence hardware.

 Apparently, the company management understands that it has no time to rest on the laurels of its recent successes and therefore it has already announced the immediate plans for the development of the company.They has already announced the immediate plans for the growth of the company.
 These plans include development of the head office in Bristol, offices in the USA, London, China, Norway, Taiwan, hiring more employees for all branches and offices of the company in the world.